 - Four years after the end of the program, approximately 86% of families remain socially and economically independent.
 Their children attend school regularly, longer and perform better than their peers.

-- Three dollars a day per family is enough to turn life around.
+- 3$ a day per family is enough to turn life around.

 Throughout the three years of the program, field teams visit each participating family several times a month.
 Diagnostics of the evolution of the beneficiaries’ situation, based on a sophisticated monitoring and evaluation system, are carried out regularly.

 These analyses allow for adaptive management to meet the specific needs of beneficiaries, identify areas requiring special attention and thus promote continuous improvement of our programs.